How Drywall is Made: A Step-by-Step Guide

 · Is drywall recyclable?

-- Yes, drywall can be recycled by breaking it down and reprocessing the gypsum for new products.
+• Indeed, drywall can be recycled by disassembling it and reprocessing the gypsum for use in new products.

 · Is drywall considered combustible?

-- As a non-combustible material, drywall does not contribute to fire propagation, although it can be damaged by prolonged exposure to flames.
+• As a non-combustible material, drywall does not aid in fire spread, although it can be compromised by extended exposure to flames.

 4. Installation Insights